Skip to Content

 SLOW DOWN

-Hikers at the Kahuku Unit of Hawaiʻi Volcanoes National Park
+Hikers at Kahuku at Hawaiʻi Volcanoes National Park (NPS Photo / J. Wei)

 Find moments of joy and stillness throughout your time outdoors or in a park.
 Stop to absorb a viewpoint off the beaten path.
 Nourish your body with a snack to power up for an afternoon of adventuring.
 Tune into the present moment and open yourself up to whatever that may be.